Andrew Aitchison under licence by Creative Commons

 “Justice Cameron’s moral courage is legendary,” says Guichon.
 “He called upon certain judges in the apartheid era to resign.”

 Cameron, whose best-selling memoir, Witness To AIDS, won South Africa’s premier literary award for non-fiction, has also been a powerful ally in the fight for LGBTQ rights.
 He was instrumental in that country prohibiting discrimination based on sexual orientation and a key figure in the pursuit of equal access to anti-retroviral treatment, drugs that saved his own life.

 “Here I had my life given back to me.
 How could I keep quiet?” he once told the New York Times.

-His talk, Stigma and the Role of the Courts: The Disquieting Case of AIDS, presented by The Honourable Mr. Justice Michael O’Byrne Lecture on Law, Medicine and Ethics, and supported by the O’Brien Institute, will precede a question-and-answer session moderated by Hon.
+His talk, Stigma and the Role of the Courts: The Disquieting Case of AIDS, presented by The Honourable Mr. Justice Michael O’Byrne Lecture on Law, Medicine and Ethics, and supported by the O’Brien Institute, preceded a question-and-answer session moderated by Hon.
 John C. (Jack) Major, retired Justice of the Supreme Court of Canada.

 Justice Cameron argued that HIV infection is uniquely stigmatized and that the Mabior judgment is yet another example of stigmatization, particularly in an era of effective treatment of HIV that brings viral loads to undetectable levels.